Cyberia Location #1 The Screamer Arena!

 An impressive digital mock up of the Screamer Arena.

-A tough competitor who goes by the name Marv Warmonger
+A tough competitor who goes by the name Marv Warmonger.
+His popularity rating was about 8.

 A still from the camera team’s first successful recording of what the Screamer Arena might look like backstage.
-We are thoroughly impressed with this character, Robbie Renegade, is identical to Jack out of Tekken (which was released six years after Give Me Head Productions wound down although we’re pointing no fingers).
-Another observation is that it must’ve been created around May or June time when employees were able to aggressively rinse the budget.
+We are thoroughly impressed with this character, Robbie Renegade, who is identical to Jack out of Tekken (which was released six years after Give Me Head Productions wound down although we’re pointing no fingers in no direction…).
+Another observation is that this concept must’ve been created around May or June time when employees were able to aggressively rinse the budget.

 Look at this fella!
 On the back of the photo reads Walrus.
-We think the actor was the once popular sumo impersonator Filip Yung who enjoyed 3 months of fame on the sometimes racist, always obnoxious talk show circuit in 1986 before disappearing into obscurity.
+We think the actor was the once popular sumo impersonator Filip Yung who enjoyed several months of fame on the sometimes racist, always obnoxious late night talk show circuit in 1988.
+He was brought into the Screamer Arena for a few weeks and, depite being perfect for this location, was sadly never seen again.
+He passed in 1994.
+RIP.

 Some sort of ninja.